matusoff/API_twilio_rain_alert_app/README.md

 python main.py
 ```

+## Credits
+This project makes use of the following APIs:

+- Twilio API for sending SMS messages.
+Special thanks to Twilio for providing a robust and easy-to-use API for communications.
+- OpenWeatherMap API for weather data and forecasts.

 ## Contributing
 Contributions to the Twilio API Rain Alert App are welcome!
 Feel free to fork the repository, make your changes, and submit a pull request.